-This class is open to anyone who has taken the H.E.A.R.T. class, the Three Dogs Training positive reinforcement Intermediate Manners, Behaviors and Relationships dog training class, or by pre-evaluation with Lisa.
+This class is open to anyone who has taken the AATEA class, the Three Dogs Training Intermediate Manners, Behaviors and Relationships dog training class or higher level, or by pre-evaluation with Lisa.

 This class can be taken as a whole course or teams can attend any number of classes that suit their schedules and needs – the first class must be attended to begin, then you can drop in as needed for your schedule.

 This class will introduce you and your dog to the canine nose and what your dog can do with it.

 With over 200 million receptors in their noses, your dog has an almost supernatural ability to detect scent and so many of us have already seen just how much fun it is for them.
 This is the greatest puzzle toy we can give our dogs to enrich their lives and keep them thinking and loving it.

 Taught by Lisa Edwards, CDPT-KA, CDBC, this class will teach your dog how to begin to search for scent without your help – remember you do not know what their nose knows!
 The motto of this class is “let go and let dog…”